Wandering Cape Cod bear captured in Boston suburb

 State officials said they had captured the bear in a tree in the Chestnut Hill area of Brookline, just west of Boston, and confirmed it was the same bear which roamed the Cape for about two weeks before being captured and relocated on June 12.

 The bear was identified by a tag placed in its ear.
-It had probably traveled about 100 miles.
+It had probably traveled about 100 miles (160 km).

 "Because this bear was in a highly congested urban area, an interagency Large Animal Response Team was deployed to the area," said the Massachusetts' wildlife agency, known as MassWildlife.

 The 180-pound bear was then shot with a tranquilizer dart by the Environmental Police.
-Later, MassWildlife officials transported the animal to a remote location in western Massachusetts, about 150 miles away.
+Later, MassWildlife officials transported the animal to a remote location in western Massachusetts, about 150 miles (241 km) away.

 The Boston Globe reported that the bear was spotted in a white pine tree in the backyard of Alan Leventhal, chief executive of Beacon Capital Partners, one of the largest real estate investment trusts in the United States, and on Boston University's Board of Trustees.